(Updated: February 16, 2014)

 In a classification line this is shown like: TOP SECRET//CRU-GST 001

-Special Access Programs (SAP) are created to control access, distribution, and protection of particularly sensitive information.
-Each SAP is identified by a nickname which consists of two unassociated, unclassified words or a single classified codeword.
-Such an identifier is abbreviated in a two or three-character designator.
+Special Access Programs (SAPs) are created to control access, distribution, and protection of particularly sensitive information.
+Each SAP is identified by a nickname which consists of two unassociated, unclassified words.
+Additionally, a Special Access Program Central Office (SAPCO) can also assign a single classified codeword to the program.
+These can be changed regularly.
+The nickname and the codeword can be abbreviated into an unclassified two or three-letter Program Identifier (PID).

 In a classification line this is shown like: TOP SECRET//SAR-MEDIAN BELL

-Subcompartments of SAPs are separated by spaces and they are listed in ascending alphabetic and numeric order.
+Special Access Programs can be divided into compartments, sub-compartments and programs.
+Compartments and sub-compartments can be identified by a two-word unclassified nickname or an alphanumeric designator.
+They are separated by spaces and they are listed in ascending alphabetic and numeric order.
 The classification markings do not show the hierarchy beyond the sub-compartment level.
-Sub-sub-compartments are listed in the same manner as sub-compartments.

 In a classification line this is shown like: TOP SECRET//SAR-MB A691 D722